imodpasteur/ZOLA-3D/README.md

 ## Requirements

 Nvidia CUDA 8 must be installed and included in the path.
+Check your version by executing `nvcc --version` in the terminal.

 Follow instructions on https://developer.nvidia.com/cuda-80-ga2-download-archive.

-Please make sure `nvcc --version` is operational from the terminal.

-The plugin is tested on Ubuntu and Windows.
-MacOS libraries are provided but CUDA ubstallation can be tricky.
+The plugin was tested on Ubuntu and Windows.
+MacOS libraries are provided but CUDA installation can be tricky.

 ## Installation